Konfistador/SortingAlgorithmsAR/AlgorithmLab/README.md

-# SortingAlgorithmsAR
+# AlgorithmLab
-Empirical Applied research on Sorting Algorithms.
+AlgorithmLab is our custom-made tool for conducting Emperical Analysis on sorting Algorithms.
+In this part of our repository, you will find the **Design** and **Implementation**